-It’s an approach the Eon have taken many times; selecting an actor with previous form in Bond-ish roles.
+It’s an approach the EON have taken many times; selecting an actor with previous form in Bond-ish roles.
 When Roger Moore took over, he’d already played suave Simon Templar in The Saint and British Army officer-turned-globe-trotting playboy Brett Sinclair in The Persuaders!
-Even Pierce Brosnan had starred as the titular Remington Steele in the international political intrigue and espionage drama.
+Even Pierce Brosnan had starred as the titular Remington Steele in the international political intrigue drama.

-Of course, Eon finally plumped for Sean Connery — who embodies our other ‘type’ of Bond.
+Of course, EON finally plumped for Sean Connery — who embodies the other ‘type’ of Bond.
 Where Brosnan and Moore were ready-cast slick spies, Connery was rough-and-ready.
-The Dr. No director was convinced Connery could play the role, and decided to knock the edges of this rough Scottish diamond by introducing the actor to his tailor, his hairdresser and the high life of restaurants and casinos in London.
+The Dr. No director was convinced Connery could play the role, and decided to knock the edges off this rough Scottish diamond by introducing the actor to his tailor, his hairdresser and the high life of restaurants and casinos in London.

 How old are Bonds when they take up the role?

-Daniel Craig will be 52 when No Time To Die is released, making him the second oldest actor to play the super-spy in an Eon production — Moore was 58 when he announced his retirement in 1985.
+Daniel Craig was 53 when No Time To Die was released, making him the second oldest actor to play the super-spy in an EON production — Moore was 58 when he announced his retirement in 1985.
 But age is clearly a consideration in the casting process.
-Bonds can’t be too young (Henry Cavill lost out to Craig in 2005 because he was just 22 at the time) but nor can they be too old and not complete the average actor’s run of 4.2 films.
+Bonds can’t be too young (both Henry Cavill and Sam Heughan lost out to Craig in 2005 because they were in their early twenties at the time) but nor can they be too old and not complete the average actor’s run of 4.2 films.

 So how old were the previous incarnations of 007 when they began their tenures?
 Connery was 32, Lazenby was 29, Moore was 44, Dalton was 40, Brosnan was 41 and Craig was 37.
 That’s an average age of 37.2-years-old, meaning that Craig was virtually bang-on when he took the role.
 It also establishes a loose pattern that would put the next Bond as slightly younger than Craig’s 37, somewhere in their early-to-mid-thirties.